There is no better way to reduce your carbon footprint and save tons of money than investing in a solar system for your home.

 - The average American household needs a 6.8kW system to run the house off-grid.

-- You need approximately 400ft² of roof space to install solar panels.
+- You need approximately 400ft² of roof space to install a solar panel.

 - Residential solar systems cost around $2.15 per watt or $14,620 after tax credit.